Franz Mayer of Munich: 2nd Generation

-In 1882 the company was awarded the status of “Royal Bavarian Art Establishment“ by King Ludwig the II.
+In 1882, the company was awarded the status of “Royal Bavarian Art Establishment“ by King Ludwig the II.
 In 1892, Pope Leo XIII named the company a “Pontifical Institute of Christian Art“.
-"Munich glass windows could be imported as art, i.e., glass “paintings” and—exempt from a high tariff on imported “raw” glass ... the broad aesthetic appeal, economic advantage, and papal approval made Munich glass windows the overwhelming choice among Roman Catholics in the United States."
+"Munich glass windows could be imported as art, i.e., glass “paintings” and—exempt from a high tariff on imported “raw” glass ... the broad aesthetic appeal, economic advantage, and papal approval made Munich glass windows the overwhelming choice among Catholics in the United States."